vinkodlak/rigpro.consulting/src/pages/about/index.md

   body: >-
     From deserts to subarctic.
 Trucks, land operations, jack-ups, drilling ships, semi-submersible rigs....you name it, we've been there.
-We've been involved in well-established operations, and we also ran remote projects with only a fistful of people.
+We've been involved in well-established operations as well as small remote projects with only a fistful of people.

-    Our particular stronghold are highly demanding operations with limited support, one-off projects requiring extensive planning for a seamless execution.
-That's where we shine.
+    Our particular stronghold includes highly demanding operations with limited resources and support, one-off projects requiring extensive planning for a seamless execution.
+This is where we shine!
   countries:
     - RU
     - KE